mljar/plotai/README.md

 pip install plotai
 ```

-Create `.env` file with OpenAI API key:
+Create `.env` file with the OpenAI API key:

 ```
 OPENAI_API_KEY=your-key-here
 ```

-You can also pass OpenAI API key in Python
+You can also pass the OpenAI API key in Python:

 ```python
 import os